tikyon/tikyon.github.io/_posts/2017-02-25-lightroute.markdown

 tags: game puzzle
 ---

 My brother is working on a puzzle game called "<a href="http://takonan.github.io/LightRoute/" target="blank">Light Route</a>".
-Give it a try if you're bored.
+Give it a try if you're bored. :grin: